How Empowered Women Empower Women - Ethical Silk Sleepwear

 Image: Founder, Lily with master weaver Hira and trainee

-Introducing women to sustainability and ethical silk production, so-called 'organic peace silk', gives women a shopping alternative to silk that is better for the people and planet.
-Organic peace silk is a more humane type of sericulture that promotes regenerative farming and allowing silkworm to complete its natural life cycle to a silk moth.
-With women representing 80% of all silk purchasing decisions today and an occupation constituting over 60 % of women workforce in rural sericulture (silk farming) activities in India, organic peace silk is a fabric for empowered women.
+Introducing women to sustainability and ethical silk production, so-called 'organic peace silk', gives women a shopping alternative to conventional silk that is better for the people and planet.
+Organic peace silk is a more humane type of sericulture that promotes regenerative farming, allowing silkworms to complete their natural life cycle into silk moths.
+With women representing 80% of all silk purchasing decisions today and occupying over 60 % of women's workforce in rural sericulture (silk farming) activities in India, organic peace silk is a fabric for empowered women.

 Women in Sericulture

-Sericulture (silk production) is essentially a village-based industry that employs both skilled and unskilled labour.
-Women take employment in the field, silkworm rearing, harvesting, silk reeling, weaving, and garment-making.
-Women are preferred because of their maternal instincts and industrious nature, from the loving care for rearing silkworms to their fingers' dexterity in getting the fine filaments from the cocoons, reeling of silk yarn, and weaving of fabric.
-In all these activities, women have shown their mettle and performed their tasks most skillfully.
+Sericulture (silk production) is a village-based industry that employs both skilled and unskilled labour.
+Women work in the field, silkworm rearing, harvesting, silk reeling, weaving, and garment-making.
+Women are preferred because of their maternal instincts and industrious nature, from their loving care for rearing silkworms to their fingers' dexterity in getting the fine filaments from the cocoons, reeling silk yarn, and weaving fabric.
+Women have shown their mettle in all these activities and performed their tasks skillfully.

 1. Empowering income generation